bmetitiri/proto/README.md

-This repo contains a number of disparate code sketches -- largely to cut down on the number of abandoned, largely unusable branches in github.
+This repo contains a number of disparate code sketches -- largely to cut down on the number of abandoned, largely unusable repos in github.

 ###baad
  - Webkit with transparency